nextml-code/next-cvat/docs/examples/jobs.md

 # Working with Jobs

-This guide shows you how to work with CVAT jobs using Next CVAT.
+This guide shows you how to work with CVAT jobs using next-cvat.

 ## Getting Job Information